 Hi Everyone.
-Welcome to iFundWomen, a crowdfunding platform built exclusively for women-led startups and small businesses.
-Our mission is simple: To help women overcome the confidence and funding gap we face in getting our businesses off the ground.
+Welcome to iFundWomen, a crowdfunding platform designed for women-led startups, small businesses, nonprofits, and side hustles.
+Our mission is simple: To help entrepreneurs overcome the confidence and funding gap we face in getting our businesses off the ground.

 Lots of people ask: Why did you create iFundWomen when there are so many other crowdfunding platforms out there?
 What’s different about it?

-- We have a unique pay-it-forward model where 20% of our profits from our standard fees are directly reinvested into live campaigns on the site, creating a virtuous cycle of funding for all of our participating entrepreneurs.
+We have a unique pay-it-forward model where 20% of our standard fees are directly reinvested into live campaigns on the site, creating a virtuous cycle of funding for all of our participating entrepreneurs.

 IT'S OUR TIME.
 NOW, GO GET FUNDED.